JennKnapp/BFG_Y2H/README.md

 ### Files required ###

-The pipeline requires reference files and summary files before running.
+The pipeline requires reference files before running.
 They can be found on GALEN:
 ```
-all summary files contain summary of barcode information in csv format for yeast, human and virus
-path: /home/rothlab/rli/02_dev/08_bfg_y2h/bfg_data/summary/
 all reference files contain all the barcodes in fasta format
 path: /home/rothlab/rli/02_dev/08_bfg_y2h/bfg_data/reference/
 ```